Jimmy Haslam: National Football League

-MLS
+Major League Soccer

 In late 2018, reports emerged that Haslam had purchased Major League Soccer club Columbus Crew from Anthony Precourt, who wanted to move the club to Austin, Texas.
 Haslam, along with his wife Dee and former team physician Pete Edwards, took over as owners on January 1, 2019, as a deal to purchase the club from Precourt was finalized.

-The Crew won the MLS Cup 2020, giving Haslam his first major sports championship as an owner.
+The Crew won MLS Cup 2020, giving Haslam his first major sports championship as an owner.
+The Crew won their second MLS Cup under Haslam's ownership in 2023.

+National Basketball Association

+In 2023, Haslam and his wife purchased Marc Lasry's 25% stake in the Milwaukee Bucks for $800 million, making them co-owners of the team with Wes Edens and Jamie Dinan.